MishaMykhalyuk/es-async/script.md

 #Async iterator
 While many data sources encountered by the JavaScript programmer are synchronous (such as in-memory lists and other data structures), many others are not.
 For instance, any data source which requires I/O access will be typically represented using a event-based or streaming asynchronous API.
 Unfortunately, iterators cannot be used to represent such data sources.

+#Introducing Observable

+If a generator function modifies a function and causes it to return multiple values and the async modifier causes functions to push their values, an asynchronous generator function must push multiple values.
+What data type fits this description?

+ES6 introduces the Generator interface, which is a combination of two different interfaces:

+- Iterator
+- Observer
+The Iterator is a data source that can return a value, an error (via throw), or a final value (value where IterationResult::done).